 One of the biggest events of the past century has to be the creation of the atom bomb — a weapon that until then only existed in human fantasies.
 Just one atom bomb could kill thousands of people and render an entire region unfit for human habitation.
 After the first bombs were dropped on Japan, the world quickly realized that they needed to put an end to wars.
 If they didn’t, the damage unleashed by nations on each other could be catastrophic.
 This is how a weapon of mass destruction ironically became the tool that ensured peace.

 “The best means of ensuring peace has been for both sides of a conflict to have a nuclear capability… just consider two big nuclear-tipped conflicts or confrontations — the Cold War and India-Pakistan tensions.
 Arguably, the fear of either a nuclear pre-emptive strike, or the guarantee of Mutually Assured Destruction (MAD), has been enough to ensure that in those scenarios (relative) peace has been preserved,” Michael Goodman, a professor of intelligence and international affairs at King’s College, London, said to History Extra.

 5. The Internet

 If one has to pin down the single most important event of the 21st century, it will likely be the Internet.
-While the printing press allowed information to reach into each and every home, the Internet took it one step further by allowing people access to unlimited amounts of information from anywhere in the world.
+While the printing press allowed information to reach each and every home, the Internet took it one step further by allowing people access to unlimited amounts of information from anywhere in the world.
 Communication systems developed that enabled voice and video transmissions that were impossible earlier.
-Today, every possible device, whether it be a smartphone, a washing machine, refrigerator, transportation systems, satellites, etc., are all being connected into one massive network that many believe will lead to the creation of a highly efficient social structure.
+Today, every possible device, whether it be a smartphone, a washing machine, a refrigerator, transportation systems, satellites, etc., is being connected into one massive network that many believe will lead to the creation of a highly efficient social structure.
 Or the doom of us all.